Stress relief: 10 tips for single mothers.

 Our children are definite contributors to our stress, yet they also have a magical way of calming us.
-However busy I am, if I take just ten minutes to throw a netball with my daughter, I feel infinitely better.
+However busy I am, if I take just ten minutes to throw a netball with my daughter, I feel better.
 Allow yourself to just ‘be’ with your kids.
 Let them take you into their superbly simplified world.
 Just spend time chatting to them.
 You may find out something you didn’t know.
 And they will love the undivided attention.

 7. SEEK OUT FINANCIAL SANCTUARY